Preparing Future Advocates for Change

 Pittsburgh Westinghouse Academy

 Located in the Homewood neighborhood of Pittsburgh, Pittsburgh Westinghouse is part of the Pittsburgh Public Schools district.
-Westinghouse partner teachers include Mr. Sean Means and Ms. Angela Flango.
+Westinghouse partner teachers include Mr. Sean Means, Ms. Angela Flango, and Mr. Vincent Werling.

 Pittsburgh Perry Traditional Academy

 Serving families on the North Side of Pittsburgh, Pittsburgh Perry is part of the Pittsburgh Public Schools district.
-Perry partner teachers include Mrs. Sharon Brentley and Mr. Jason Boll.
+Perry partner teachers include Mrs. Sharon Brentley and Ms. Lacy Montelione.

 Pitt School of Education